Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 - Sprecher’s

 Check the blind taste test and ranking below.
-You might disagree with my picks based on our differening palates, but at least you’ll know a few root beers to steer clear of as we near the 4th.
+You might disagree with my picks based on our differing palates, but at least you’ll know a few root beers to steer clear of as we near the 4th.

 PART I — THE BLIND TASTE TEST